GarageGames/Torque3D-Wiki/Using-the-Leap-Motion-Controller-Input-Events.md

 ## Order of Input Events ##

-The following is the order in which input events may be received by the application:
+The following is the order in which Leap Motion input events may be received by the application:

 1. The `lm_framevaliddata` event.
 2. If `$LeapMotion::GenerateIndividualEvents` is `true` then all individual hand and pointable events.